Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Main Results

+Thm.\,\ref{key_lemma_Tdependent} is an intermediate result for the regret of \ALGO, as it depends on the \textit{random and possibly unbounded} total number of steps $T$ executed over $K$ episodes, it requires the possibly restrictive second condition of Lem.\,\ref{lemma_wellposedproblem}, and it relies on the parameter $B$ being properly tuned.
+Nonetheless, it already displays interesting properties: \textbf{1)} The dependence on $T$ is limited to logarithmic terms; \textbf{2)} The parameter $B$ only affects the lower order term, while the main order term naturally scales with the exact range $B_\star$; \textbf{3)} Up to dependence on $T$, the main order term displays minimax optimal dependencies on $B_\star$, $S$, $A$, and $K$.

-The statement of Thm.\,\ref{key_lemma_Tdependent} depends on the estimate $B$ and more importantly on $T$ (in its log terms), which is the total time accumulated within the $K$ episodes and which is a random (and possibly unbounded) quantity.
-Recall that throughout we consider that Asm.\,\ref{asm_proper} holds.
-We now proceed as follows: \begin{itemize} \item In Sect.\,\ref{subsect_bounding_T} we assume that $B = B_{\star}$ (i.e., the agent has prior knowledge of $B_{\star}$) and we focus on bounding~$T$.
-We instantiate several regret bounds depending on the nature of the SSP problem at hand. \item In Sect.\,\ref{subsect_unknownBstar} we handle the case of unknown $B_{\star}$ and show how \textit{all} the regret bounds of Sect.\,\ref{subsect_bounding_T} remain valid up to logarithmic and lower-order terms. \end{itemize} Throughout Sect.\,\ref{sect_main_results}, we consider for ease of exposition that $B_{\star} \geq 1$, otherwise all the following bounds hold by replacing the occurrences of $B_{\star}$ with $\max\{ B_{\star}, 1\}$, except for the $B_{\star}$ multiplicative factor in the leading term which becomes $\sqrt{B_{\star}}$.\footnote{When $B_{\star} < 1$, Thm.\,\ref{key_lemma_Tdependent} has a leading term scaling in $\wt{O}(\sqrt{B_{\star} S A K})$.
-While this shows a mismatch with the lower bound $\Omega(B_{\star} \sqrt{ S A K})$ of \citet{rosenberg2020near}, we notice that this lower bound assumes that $B_{\star} \geq 2$.
-It is thus unclear what the dependence in $B_{\star}$ of the lower bound should look like (either $\sqrt{B_{\star}}$ or $B_{\star}$) in the uncommon corner case of $B_{\star} < 1$.} Moreover, for simplicity (when tuning the subsequent cost perturbations) we assume as in prior works \citep[e.g.,][]{rosenberg2020near, chen2020minimax, chen2021finding} that the total number of episodes $K$ is known to the agent (this knowledge can be eliminated with the standard doubling trick).
+Throughout the rest of the section, we consider for ease of exposition that $B_{\star} \geq 1$.\footnote{Otherwise, all later bounds hold by replacing $B_{\star}$ with $\max\{ B_{\star}, 1\}$, except for the $B_{\star}$ factor in the leading term that becomes $\sqrt{B_{\star}}$.
+This matches the lower bound of \cite{cohen2021minimax} of $\Omega(\sqrt{B_{\star} S A K})$ for $B_{\star} < 1$.} For simplicity, when tuning the cost perturbations later, we assume as in prior works \citep[e.g.,][]{rosenberg2020near, chen2020minimax, chen2021finding} that the total number of episodes $K$ is known to the agent (this knowledge can be eliminated with the standard doubling~trick).